stat-lab/MOPline/README.md

 ## Citation

-Please cite the following paper.
+Please cite the following paper when using MOPline for your publication.

 Kosugi et al. Detection of trait-associated structural variations using short-read sequencing.
 Cell Genomics 3, 100328 (2023). https://doi.org/10.1016/j.xgen.2023.100328